-In April 2019, the Compensation Committee determined it was in the best interest of the Company, as part of the overall long-term incentive compensation program, to grant our executive officers PSUs designed to focus our executive officers on achieving important long-term financial objectives over a three-year period.
-A portion of the PSUs vest annually, contingent on continued service and the achievement of the specified performance goals in the specific years.
+For fiscal 2023, the Compensation Committee determined it was in the best interest of the Company, as part of the overall long-term incentive compensation program, to grant our executive officers PSUs designed to focus our executive officers on achieving important long-term financial objectives over a three-year period.
+A portion of the PSUs are eligible to vest annually, contingent on continued service and the achievement of the specified performance goals in the specific years.
 The annual targets for each of the PSU grants are set by the Compensation Committee over a three-year period based on the Company's strategic objectives and goals.
 The Compensation Committee seeks to make target goals ambitious, requiring meaningful growth over the performance period, while threshold goals are expected to be achievable.
-Information about the performance targets and payout results as a percentage of target as well as the resulting payout for the applicable fiscal year PSUs as a percentage of target after the end of the applicable performance period are being disclosed for the years that have been completed.
-For each tranche of the PSU award that is eligible to vest on a vesting date, vesting is contingent on the Company achieving at least a threshold of the performance metrics goal for the fiscal year prior to the fiscal year in which the vesting date occurs, under the following schedule:
+Information about the performance targets and payout results as a percentage of target as well as the resulting payout for the applicable fiscal year PSUs are described below.

+For each tranche of the PSU award, PSUs are earned based on the achievement of at least a threshold level of the performance goal with respect to the fiscal year prior to the fiscal year in which the vesting date occurs, under the following schedule: